Vishvajeet590/CowinPy-Andy/README.md

 # Setup process for Otp to Pc feature

-Step 1 : Download Beta APK and Zip containg all files from OtpTOPc folder from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/Otp2Pc/Otp2Pc.rar).
+Step 1 : Download Beta APK from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/APK/CowinPy%20Test.apk) and Zip containg all files from OtpTOPc folder from [Here](https://github.com/Vishvajeet590/CowinPy-Andy/blob/master/Otp2Pc/Otp2Pc.rar).
 Run OtpServer.py in terminal.

 <img src="https://user-images.githubusercontent.com/42716731/121645334-b3d47700-cab1-11eb-91c8-045e832d6648.png" width="750">

-Step 2 : Open app on your device and press Laptop icon on topr right corner.
+Step 2 : Open app on your device and press Laptop icon on top right corner.
 Enter the details in App and hit Handshake.
-When you see "You are connected", press Save in app.
+When you see "You are connected", press Save in app.<br />
+         ( I have not added many checks (LAZY) so please enter as they appear on screen )

 <img src="https://user-images.githubusercontent.com/42716731/121645389-c5b61a00-cab1-11eb-872e-57c04c11f329.png" width="250">